ML-PSE/Machine_Learning_for_DPS/README.md

 ![](/Images/coverPage1.JPG)

-## Data sources for datasets used in this book:
+## Data / Model sources for datasets used in this book:
 - *Polymer Manufacturing Process Data*:

        Originally obtained from https://landing.umetrics.com/downloads-other-downloads (unfortunately this link no longer seems to work; data file is provided in the respective folder in this repository).